 COVID-19 Auction Cancellations.
-We have decided to postpone our auctions which were scheduled to end today, next week and the first week of April due to the risk of one of these removals leading to an unnecessary spread of COVID-19 to you, those you go home to and our team.
+We have decided to postpone our auctions due to the risk of one of these removals leading to an unnecessary spread of COVID-19 to you, those you go home to and our team.
 We are postponing these auctions until mid-May, unless new guidelines are established by the CDC, https://www.cdc.gov/coronavirus/2019-ncov/community/large-events/index.html, and recommendations on public gatherings increase to allow for gatherings of 100 or more people.
-Once the CDC increases their threshold to 100+, we will reopen the bidding on the Machine Shop Day 1, Machine Shop Day 2, Sweet Frog Yogurt Machines & Restaurant Equipment and LIDS surplus warehouse assets and send an update email and push notification to all registered bidders (You can still register for our auctions, but you will not be able to bid until it is reopened).
+Once we can safely reschedule auctions (in accordance with local & federal guidelines), we will reopen the bidding on the Machine Shop Day 1, Machine Shop Day 2 and LIDS surplus warehouse assets and send an update email and push notification to all registered bidders (You can still register for our auctions, but you will not be able to bid until it is reopened).
 The auction bids will remain exactly as they were when they were taken down.
 When the auctions are resumed, if you do not wish to be a high bidder, please contact our office (317.353.1100) and we will reset the bidding on that lot/item.

 We take the health and safety of those we do business with very seriously and the risk of unnecessary spread of COVID-19 is not a risk we’re willing to take.
 We apologize for any inconvenience or disruption this will cause to our bidders and sellers, but it is in the best interest of all involved and we hope you are able to stay safe during this uncertain time.

 Please follow the World Health Organization’s 5 steps to help limit the spread:

 - Wash your hands often.
 Enjoy, one our personal favorite hand washing videos by food scientist Alton Brown: https://youtu.be/tIwdf3WKe3Y